 19 February 2023

-The ISO Certification Audit is conducted in two parts, the Stage 1 and Stage 2 Audits, and followed by Surveillance Audits.
+The ISO assessment is conducted in two parts, the Stage 1 and Stage 2 Certification Audits, and followed by Surveillance Audits.
 In this article we'll explain why, and what it means for your business.
 We'll also take a look at Pre-assessment Audits and discuss whether they're necessary.
 Equipped with this information, you'll make a better decision when arranging your Certification Audit.

 The Certification Audit – and the subsequent issuance of the certificate – is done by an ISO 9001 registrar, also called a certification body.
 The process starts with you selecting a registrar.
 Not any registrar but one that fits your company's circumstances because your choice of registrar will have wide-ranging consequences and affect the success of your quality management.

 You'll typically enter into a 3-year contract with your registrar.
 The contract includes the initial certification and subsequent Surveillance Audits.
 Depending on your preference and the registrar's capabilities, you can choose to have the audit conducted remotely or on-site.
 No matter if you opt for a virtual or physical audit, the effectiveness and results will be the same.

 The ISO assessment is conducted in two phases.
 The first is the Stage 1 Certification Audit.
 It is used by your registrar to verify your company's readiness for the full assessment, to check your quality management system documentation, and to get an understanding of your organization.
 During the Stage 1 Certification Audit, your registrar examines documents such as the quality policy, the scope of your quality management system, and your procedures, as well as certain records such as internal audit reports and minutes of management reviews.
 This audit, which is always conducted remotely, is also referred to as Documentation Audit.